stephtowch/stephtowch.github.io/content/post/2026-01-P1/index.md

   The International Work Addiction Scale provides a validated tool for use in the UK, consistent with the components model of addiction.
 The full paper with technical details and methodology will be available soon.

+---
-  Do you think overwork is normalised in your workplace?
+  *Do you think overwork is normalised in your workplace?
 How should organisations respond when work becomes harmful?
-I’d love to hear your thoughts.
+I’d love to hear your thoughts.*
+---

   Follow me on LinkedIn for updates on my PhD journey and research on work, wellbeing, and mental health.
----